jcmf/glulx-strings/README.md

     exports.unblorb = (bytes, opts, cb) ->

 I want to be able to pass the buffer or the callback in as named options instead of as positional arguments.
+Basically all of the arguments are optional, they just aren't all optional at once....

       if bytes.bytes or bytes.buffer
         [bytes, opts, cb] = [bytes.bytes or bytes.buffer, bytes, opts]
-      cb or= opts.cb or opts.callback
+      cb or= opts.cb or opts.callback or opts

 I'm running into trouble a bit later on trying to get this to work in a browser.
 Aren't typed arrays supposed to have `slice`?
 Maybe